WeissBang/whoisyourfavoritewalker/README.md

-# README for Your Symfony Project

-## Project Title
+## Who is your favorite Walker

-**Zombie Game - Symfony Based Application**
+**Who is your favorite Walker - Symfony Based Project**
-_A brief introduction to your project, what it is about, and why it's useful._
+_A brief introduction to this project, what it is about, and what it does._

 ## Table of Contents